WCCM Core Values

 WCCM actively seeks to partner only with churches and ministries whose understanding of the Scripture is that salvation comes only by grace through faith in Jesus Christ (Eph 2:8-9; Rom 3:24-26; 1 Tim 2:5-6) and adhere to the other unquestionable dogmas of The Great Tradition of Christian Belief.
 The New Testament makes it clear that unity among Believers is how unbelievers will come to know Christ (John 17:20-23).
 Therefore, we focus on embracing the unity God desires by seeking to agree on those things which are explicitly expressed in the Bible while extending charity to those who may hold differing views on those things that we might consider the “minors” of the Bible.
 If a church or ministry believes that salvation comes only by grace through faith in Jesus Christ, it is likely that we can work together to accomplish something to the glory of God.
-Although our roots are in the Church of God, over the last 20 years we have worked together with Methodist, Presbyterian, Lutheran, Russian Orthodox, and Catholic churches; Pentecostal denominations; and independent churches.
+Although our roots are in the Church of God, since we were founded in 1998, we have worked together with Methodist, Presbyterian, Lutheran, Russian Orthodox, and Catholic churches; Pentecostal denominations; and independent churches.
 This spirit of unity has allowed God to bless our partnerships, resulting in a positive impact for His kingdom.

 It is important that we ensure that those with whom we work do not deviate from the Great Tradition of Christian beliefs.
 The early church fathers sourced their understanding of Christianity from the Rule of Faith (or the baptismal formula that defined the teachings of the apostles), the writings of the apostles, and the Hebrew prophets.
 For WCCM, this means looking to the Scriptures as the ultimate authority on the sources and norms for Christians.
 Further, we believe that the Wesleyan Quadrilateral provides a sensible approach to the authority on Christian sources and norms.
 Tradition, reason, and experience are all valuable tools in understanding proper Christian beliefs.
 Foundationally, Scripture must undergird all of these other three tools.
 Importantly, tradition, reason, and experience that do not agree with Scripture should not be used to determine proper, healthy beliefs within Christianity.